Dr. Blake Wiedenheft

 I am interested in improving algae bioproduct production through genetic modification, and better understanding the consequences of algae-virus interactions.
 Algae show great potential as a sustainable source of fuel and other useful bioproducts.
 I want to elucidate how algae metabolic systems process nutrients and how to manipulate these systems to produce desired products.
 Further, I am intrigued by how algae have evolved to survive in competition with lytic algae viruses.

-Laina is an undergraduate student studying biological engineering.
-Her work in the lab primarily focuses on phages.
-In her free time, Laina enjoys being outdoors and running for the MSU Cross-Country team.
+Laina is an undergraduate student studying biochemistry.
+Her work in the lab involves purifying various CRISPR associated proteins.
+In her free time, Laina enjoys running, skiing, and being outdoors.

 I am an undergraduate student in Chemical and Biological engineering earning a minor in microbiology.
 Never before has my curiosity been fed like it does when I’m learning and exploring science around the people in this lab.
 I’m currently working under Calvin Cicha searching for extremophilic algae that can be used for biofuel production as well as studying the interactions between algae and their viruses.
 Outside of the lab, I enjoy meaningful conversations, music creation, hiking, snowboarding, camping and yoga and I love having people around to share the fun with.